SolokiAbbas/profile-creator/readme.md

 ### Clock Project

-Making a Project to make a clock using Django with React.js and Redux.
+Making a Project to make a clock using Django and bootstrap.

 ---
 ### New Features to add